-BT are one of the very first companies to offer a “social tariff” for broadband, but it is only recently that they have launched their “Home Essentials” range.
-Is it any good, is it worth switching, or should you stay with your regular broadband provider?
+BT are one of the first companies to offer a “social tariff” for broadband, in the form of their “Home Essentials” plan.
+But is it any good, is it worth switching to, or should you stay with your regular broadband provider?

 What is a Social Tariff?

 Social tariffs are essentially discounts available on broadband, energy, mobile contracts, and even on your water bills.

 The social tariff scheme was launched by the UK government & Ofcom in 2021, but it is only really in the last few months that the social tariff system has started to become more widely known.